-Welcome to the FSU Libraries Citation Guide.
+Welcome to the FSU Libraries Citation Guide!
 In this guide you will find resources for MLA, APA and Chicago styles of citation.
+In addition, library guides and tutorials for various citation management programs such as RefWorks, Zotero, Mendeley, and EndNote Basic are available in this guide.

 For assistance with citing references or citation management software, contact the liaison librarian for your subject area or the service desks in the